The Settlers: Economy

-The first four titles in the series feature a broadly similar economic system built on a foundation of basic supply-and-demand, and in all four games, the player can control the economy in various rudimentary ways.
+The first four titles in the series feature a broadly similar economic system built on a foundation of basic supply and demand, and in all four games, the player can control the economy in various rudimentary ways.
 For example, the player can adjust the distribution of goods by selecting which percentage of a given resource is transported to a given building.
 In a similar manner, the player can select what tools are made when, which is important insofar as all buildings require raw materials and a worker with the right tool.

 The economic systems in the Heritage of Kings, Rise of an Empire, and Paths to a Kingdom differ substantially from the first four games, and from one another.
 In Heritage, for example, the player must manage taxation.
 Serfs do not need lodgings, nor do they consume produce, but they also do not pay taxes.
 Workers, on the other hand, need both lodgings and sustenance (provided by farms), and the closer the lodgings and farm are to their workplace, the more productive they will be.
 A major change to the mechanics in Heritage of Kings is that unlike the previous four games, serfs no longer transport resources.
 Instead, resources are automatically deposited into the player's storehouse, and the various refinery workers collect the materials for processing themselves.
-In the case of construction, the necessary resources are automatically transferred to the build site without having to be physically transported.
+In the case of construction, the necessary resources are automatically transferred to the building site without having to be physically transported.
 Another new feature is the ability to upgrade buildings, which can increase efficiency or capacity, grant access to new abilities, or allow access to new technologies.